-For example, if throughout the month of May you had 100 users who each navigated for 6 hours in free-drive mode and 300 users who each navigated 4 one-leg routes using turn-by-turn instructions, then your invoice would include:
+For example, if throughout May you had 100 users who each navigated for 6 hours in free drive mode and 300 users who each navigated 4 one-leg routes in active guidance mode, then your invoice would include:

 - Cost per "Free Drive Trips for Mobile" x 600 = $0.00

 - Cost per "Active Guidance Trips for Mobile" x 1200 = $16.00

 - Cost per "Navigation SDK for Mobile" x 400 = $90.00

 Your total cost for navigation that month would be $106.00.
 You can estimate your monthly costs using the calculators on our pricing page.

 Retain session related types

 MapboxNavigation will stop the corresponding trip session.
 Recreating the object and continuing the same logical trip will result in multiple sessions billed.
 Depending on how your app is structured, you might want to retain the

 MapboxNavigation while users open other parts of your application.

 MapboxNavigation#startTripSession start the Free Drive or Active Guidance (if there's a route set) billing sessions and initiates the flow of data, the